Skip to main content

 The agent surfaces the PR form as an interactive block in the chat.
 Edit the title, description, or reviewer list, then click Create PR.
 The PR is opened in GitHub and a link is attached as an artifact in the chat session.

-If your project has a PR description template, put it in the lane’s context pack.
-The agent will use it automatically when generating PR descriptions.
+If your project has a PR description template, keep it in the repository.
+The agent can inspect it when generating PR descriptions.

 Spawning a Mission from Chat